Yelena Serova: Biography

-Serova was born in Vozdvizhenka, a village which is part of the city of Ussuriysk in the far east in Russia.
+Yelena Serova was born Yelena Olegovna Kuznetsova in Vozdvizhenka, a village which is part of the city of Ussuriysk in the far east in Russia.
 She stayed in Vozdvizhenka until 1988.
 Serova went to Germany since her father who was with the military received a transfer.
 Afterwards, she came to Moscow.
 She met her future husband Mark at the Moscow Aviation Institute.

 In March 2001, Serova graduated from the Aerospace Faculty of the Moscow Aviation Institute qualified as an engineer.
 In 2003 she graduated from the Moscow State Academy of Instrument Engineering and Information qualified as an economist.

 Prior to enrollment as a cosmonaut, Serova had worked as an engineer of the 2nd category for the RSC Energia, and in the Mission Control Center.

 Serova was selected as a test cosmonaut at the age of 30 in the RKKE-14 group in October 2006 while working as a flight engineer.
 She completed basic training at Star City in 2009.